Expanding Age-Friendly Approaches to Specialty Ambulatory Care

 Expanding Age-Friendly Approaches to Specialty Ambulatory Care is a grant-funded project by The John A. Hartford Foundation that seeks increased adoption of age-friendly care in ambulatory specialty practices—outpatient settings where many older adults receive care from specialists.

 As the shift from hospitals to ambulatory care for older adults continues, there is an opportunity to incorporate evidence-based age-friendly approaches into ambulatory care.
-The use of the 4Ms (What Matters, Medication, Mentation, and Mobility) in ambulatory specialty care settings is critical in ensuring evidence-based age-friendly care is provided to older adults, especially those with multiple chronic conditions and functional limitations.
+The use of the Age-Friendly Health Systems 4Ms Framework (What Matters, Medication, Mentation, and Mobility) in ambulatory specialty care settings is critical in ensuring evidence-based age-friendly care is provided to older adults, especially those with multiple chronic conditions and functional limitations.

 Program Details:

-In addition to the selection and provision of awards to selected societies, CMSS will serve as a coordinating center to monitor and promote cross-specialty learning, improvement, and collaboration on the use of 4Ms and connect ambulatory practices to Institute for Healthcare Improvement (IHI) action communities for ongoing engagement.
+In addition to the provision of awards, CMSS will serve as a coordinating center to monitor and promote cross-specialty learning, improvement, and collaboration on implementing the 4Ms.
+CMSS will establish and support a learning community for awardees to share what they are learning with each other.
+This work will be done in collaboration with the Institute for Healthcare Improvement (IHI).

 Press Release: